-Developed by The Scottish Music Industry Association (SMIA), The Scottish Album of the Year (SAY) Award is one of Scotland’s most ambitious and lucrative arts prizes.
+Developed by The Scottish Music Industry Association, The SAY Award is one of Scotland’s most ambitious and lucrative arts prizes.
 With £20,000 awarded to the winning album and nine runners-up prizes of £1,000, The SAY Award champions the strength and diversity of Scotland’s musical output and the vital, enduring relationship it shares with the world of design.

 Local Heroes curator Stacey Hunter said "This is our second year curating the Design Commission and I wanted to explore the idea of an item that was decorative, functional and luxurious.
 I asked Rekha to consider a new piece of work that could happily sit on the mantelpiece of the winning artists’ but could also be brought down to act as a centerpiece for a dinner party.
 With the candles in place it will create the perfect mood for an evening of conviviality.
 I think that helps to remind us that there are better days ahead where we can enjoy sharing music, food and each other's company again.”

 “I wanted to create something which was a celebration of the musician’s achievements, and that felt great to hold but also was a functional piece of design anyone would be happy to have in the home."

 "Thinking about how an artist might feel when they’ve been shortlisted for The SAY award, I immediately thought of triumph.
 A triumphal arch is a great reference for me as it is a piece of architecture and a sculpture at the same time.
 I would like to think that my designs can also be found between these two things.
 Coming from an architectural background, my first point of reference is always buildings.
 I am influenced by the forms and proportions of classical architecture and creating modern interpretations of these."